inejc/paragraph-vectors/README.md

 A PyTorch implementation of Paragraph Vectors (doc2vec).

 All models minimize the Negative Sampling objective as proposed by T. Mikolov et al. [1].
-This allows that only vectors of the words sampled from the noise distribution are used in the forward and backward pass (i.e. sparse updates).
-In addition to that, batches of training data (with noise sampling) are generated in parallel on a CPU, while the model is trained on a GPU.
+This provides scope for sparse updates (i.e. only vectors of sampled noise words are used in forward and backward passes).
+In addition to that, batches of training data (with noise sampling) are generated in parallel on CPU while the model is trained on GPU.

 ### Installation
 1. Install [PyTorch](http://pytorch.org) (follow the link for instructions).